• Skip to main content

 How to Prevent It

-Eat a healthy, balanced meal or snack within two hours of working out.
+Make sure to eat a meal or snack within two hours of working out.
 Aim for foods that contain protein, enough carbohydrates, and a little fat to help maintain a healthy blood sugar level.
-Right around workouts you can ignore the advice to avoid processed, refined carbs and sugar because those are the quick fuels we need during a hard workout.
+Right around workouts, you can ignore the advice to avoid processed, refined carbs and sugar because those are the quick fuels we need during a hard workout.

 6. Poor Posture